Firstrade ReviewOpen an Account

 Ease of Use

 Firstrade's website is not only well designed, but also easy to navigate.
 It just works.
 The primary navigation menu is well labeled and takes advantage of primary links with sub-navigation below, a proven format that yields happy clients.
-The broker also boasts a site-wide quote bar with real-time streaming quotes.
+The broker also boasts a site-wide quote bar with real-time streaming quotes and a quick trade ticket built in.
 Top that off with a well laid out research area, and it is a recipe for success.

 Even the client dashboard is well constructed, clean and customizable.
 Customizable dashboards are becoming increasingly popular with clients, offering them a clear view of everything important to them upon login.
-While Firstrade's client dashboard is no ETRADE 360 (our personal favorite on the web), the broker made an effort.
+While Firstrade's client dashboard is no ETRADE 360 (our personal favorite on the web), the broker has done a good job.